Cody Coughlin

-Cody Coughlin (born December 11, 1995) is an American professional stock car racing driver who competes part-time in the ARCA Menards Series, driving the No. 72 Ford Fusion, and part-time in the ARCA/CRA Super Series and CARS Pro Late Model Tour, driving the No. 1 Toyota/Chevrolet, both for his family team, Coughlin Brothers Racing.
-He has also competed in the NASCAR Camping World Truck Series in the past.
+Cody Coughlin (born December 11, 1995) is an American professional drag and stock car racing driver.
+He competes in the National Hot Rod Association's Pro Stock class for KB Titan Racing, and part-time in the ARCA/CRA Super Series and CARS Pro Late Model Tour for his family team Coughlin Brothers Racing.
+He has also competed in the NASCAR Camping World Truck Series and ARCA Menards Series in the past.